mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/on_chain_views.md

      }
 ```

-**Example of calling a contract entrypoint that makes a call to a view using Taquito:**
+**Example of calling a contract entrypoint that makes a call to a view using Webmavryk:**

 The following live code example shows a contract (`contractCallFib`) calling the view `fib` of another contract (`contractTopLevelViews`).